Umuzi-org/tech-department/content/topics/java-specific/oop-basics/_index.md

 ### Encapsulation
-Ecapsulation is known as data hiding.
+Encapsulation is known as data-hiding.
 It is an OOP principle which states that all the attributes and behaviours (methods and functions) of an object should be grouped together in one datatype or class.
-This means that objects may be able to communicate with one another but are not allowed to know how other obpublic int
+This means that objects may be able to communicate with one another but are restricted to access some of the object's components directly.
+Publicly accessible methods are generally provided in the class so-called [accessors and mutators.](https://www.cs.colostate.edu/~cs161/Fall12/labs/lab2/bookgetset.html))

 The following Java code shows how Encapsulation can be implemented: